rabbidave/conductor/README.md

 ## Features

-*   **Multi LM Interaction:** Engage with multiple LMs sequentially for mob-style programming.
+*   **Multi LM Interaction:** Engage with multiple LMs sequentially for mob-style programming; configurable exit criteria
-*   **Safe Code Execution:** Run Python Code within a sandboxed environment via allowed/restricted operations.
+*   **Safe Code Execution:** Run Python Code within a sandboxed environment via allowed/restricted operations (regex)
-*   **Automated Test Assertions:** Define test cases using `TEST-ASSERT` blocks; Conductor runs them automatically.
+*   **Automated Test Assertions:** Define test cases using `TEST-ASSERT` blocks; Conductor runs them automatically returning the output to the API/GUI
 *   **Test-Driven Generation:** Generation stops after a configurable number of successful test passes, encouraging test-driven development.
 *   **Customizable System Message:** Tailor the behavior of the LMs by modifying the system message.
 *   **Configurable Model IDs, API URLs, and Generation Parameters:** Easily switch between different LMs and Generation Settings
 *   **Dynamic Environment Configuration:**  Modify model IDs, API URLs, maximum tokens, temperature, and top-p directly via the UI, or via an `.env` file.
 *   **Detailed Logging:** Comprehensive logs available in the `logs/` directory for debugging.
+*   **Model Aliases**: Model Aliases allow you to set up the interaction with two distinct models or two instances of the same model from different endpoints.

 ## Prerequisites